Sadick Adams

-Sadick Adams (born 1 January 1990) is a Ghanaian professional footballer who last played as a striker for Bangladesh Premier League club Arambagh KS.
+Sadick Adams (born 1 January 1990) is a Ghanaian former professional footballer who played as a striker.
+He last played for Bangladesh Premier League club Arambagh KS.
 Adams was considered by World Soccer magazine one of the 50 Most Exciting Teenagers on the Planet in their November 2007 issue.

 Club career

 Atlético Madrid

 Atlético Madrid signed a pre-contract with Adams in November 2007, and allowed him to train with the reserve, as FIFA stated that no international transfer is allowed for player under-18.

 FK Vojvodina

 On 3 December 2009, it was announced that Adams would join Vojvodina.
-He was officially signed on 6 December 2009, on a four and a half year contract.
+He was officially signed on 6 December 2009, on a four-and-a-half-year contract.
 He played half a season with the Serbian SuperLiga club, having played only 9 league matches.

 Étoile Sportive du Sahel

 On 16 May 2010, Adams returned to Africa and he signed a three-year contract with Tunisian Ligue Professionnelle 1 club Étoile Sportive du Sahel.